vesterheim/vesterheim.github.io/join-give/make-a-gift/object/faq/index.md

 Does it cost anything to donate materials to Vesterheim Museum?
 ---------------------------------------------------------------
 There is no fee to donate artifacts; however, there are many ongoing costs associated with the preservation and care of the collection.
 These include: professional staff, climate control, archival storage supplies, insurance, conservation, equipment, collections database.
 You can support your donation by becoming a Vesterheim member and by making a donation to the care of the collections.
-Learn about opportunities for donating to Vesterheim here.
-Donate today here.
+Join Vesterheim [here](https://vesterheim.wufoo.com/forms/w3h863c0xax0mc/).
+Donate today [here](https://vesterheim.wufoo.com/forms/m1ufzvni19c3srk/).

 Does Vesterheim Museum purchase items for the collection?
 ---------------------------------------------------------